Living Colour: Reunion and subsequent events (2000–present)

-In an interview on breakdownroom.net, Glover hoped to release another album with the band next year.
-"We're going to do something different [for us] and make a real record, right now, right after we've done this one," Glover said with a laugh.
-The band's song "Cult of Personality" received fresh exposure in 2011, as it was used as the entrance music for professional wrestler CM Punk.
-In 2013, Living Colour performed the song live during Punk's entrance at WrestleMania 29.
+In 2013, Living Colour performed "Cult of Personality" live during CM Punk's entrance at WrestleMania 29 for his match against The Undertaker.

 On July 2, 2014, Living Colour announced on their official website that they were putting the finishing touches on their upcoming sixth album Shade, which was released on September 8, 2017.
 "Shade is the sound of a band coming to terms with its shadows and light, From the blue pulpit of Robert Johnson to the mean red streets of Brooklyn to the golden lure of Hollywood, Shade is the next chapter of a unique American journey," Reid stated on the official website.
-The album includes ten originals and three covers: Robert Johnson's "'Preachin' Blues", Notorious B.I.G.'s "Who Shot Ya?" and Marvin Gaye's "Inner City Blues'" available on CD, MP3, and vinyl.
+The album includes ten originals and three covers: Robert Johnson's "Preachin' Blues", The Notorious B.I.G.'s "Who Shot Ya?" and Marvin Gaye's "Inner City Blues" available on CD, MP3, and vinyl.

-On August 19, 2016 the band released a cover of The Notorious B.I.G.'s "Who Shot Ya?", from an upcoming EP entitled Mixtape which was released on September 9.
+On August 19, 2016, the band released a cover of The Notorious B.I.G.'s "Who Shot Ya?" from an upcoming EP entitled Mixtape which was released on September 9.
 It features appearances from Chuck D, Black Thought, Pharoahe Monch, Prodigal Sunn, and Kyle Mansa.
+Also in 2016, the band performed "Cult of Personality" on The Howard Stern Show.

-By late 2018, Living Colour had begun working on new material for a possible EP or seventh full-length studio album.
+By late 2018, Living Colour had begun working on new material for a possible EP or seventh studio album.
 When asked about a month after the release of Shade if fans would have to wait another four years for the follow-up album, Reid replied, "Well I don't know about all that.
 It's intriguing to be back in this cycle."

+On September 2, 2022 during a performance at Rock in Rio in Rio de Janeiro, Brazil, guitarist Steve Vai joined Living Colour on stage for a rendition of "Cult of Personality."

-The band announced on December 10, 2022, that they had entered the studio to begin recording their seventh studio album.
+The band announced on December 10, 2022 that they had entered the studio to begin recording their seventh studio album.

+In 2023, the band embarked on a US tour with Extreme.

+In 2025, Living Colour performed "Cult of Personality" live during CM Punk's entrance at WrestleMania 41 for his main event match against Roman Reigns and Seth Rollins.